DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 player may only add newly awarded Experience points.

 Raising an Attribute Modifier by +1 initially costs 2 Experience Points.
-Raising a Skill Modifier by +1 initially costs 1 Experience Point.
+Raising a Skill Modifier by +1 initially costs `MISSING` Experience Point.
 In both cases, raising modifiers becomes more costly as you add.
 The following table shows the cost in Experience Points and the resulting modifier for Attributes and Skills.

 `MISSING TABLE`